House of Commons Members' Fund Act 2016: Provisions

+The act simplifies and consolidates legislation containing the provisions for to the House of Commons Members' Fund.

 The act empowers trustees to cease requiring contributions from MPs (which was previously £2 per member per month) and to return surplus funds to HM Treasury.
 It also extend the class of beneficiaries to assist all dependants of former Members who experience severe hardship.
 It would also allow one of the trustees to be a former MP.

+Repealed enactments

+Section 9 of the act repealed 7 enactments, listed in that section.